LartTyler/mhdb-wilds/README.md

 **Please note** that this API is a work in progress.
 Data is sourced from the game's files, and it takes time to build the systems required to import that information into the API.
-The [mhdb-wilds-data](https://github.com/LartTyler/mhdb-wilds-data) contains the toolset used to extract and merge the raw data into "friendly" files, which are then imported by the [importer suite](https://github.com/LartTyler/mhdb-wilds/tree/main/src/Import) in this project.
+The [mhdb-wilds-data](https://github.com/LartTyler/mhdb-wilds-data) project contains the toolset used to extract and merge the raw data into "friendly" files, which are then imported by the [importer suite](https://github.com/LartTyler/mhdb-wilds/tree/main/src/Import) in this project.
 If you'd like to contribute, feel free to open a pull request here, or reach out in our [Discord server](https://discord.gg/6GEHHQh).